 Blackberries may be trellised, planted near a fence or left alone.
 A simple two-wire trellis with horizontal wires at 30” and 60” will provide support that is easy to work with.
 Keeping the canes up off the ground will make weed control easier.
 Tip-pruning regularly can prevent the canes from growing too long and encourages shorter, branched floricanes to form.

 Pruning is necessary to maintain an orderly bed and to reduce disease.
+We have covered pruning in a separate blog.
 See Blackberry Pruning HERE .